AnyChart/docs.anychart.com/Maps/Labels.md

 ## Overlap

 Some maps might contain several tiny regions, which labels are not able to suit the sizes of their regions.
-In these cases it's just necessary to have an opportunity to disable and enable some of them.
+In these cases it is just necessary to have an opportunity to disable and enable some of them.

 ### Map